 10. Ethical Guidelines for Foot Reading

-Whilst foot reading, practitioners should always follow existing professional reflexology guidelines and the following are guidelines not rules anyone is bound by.
-However, as most reflexologists and their clients will be new to the concept it might be useful to elaborate on some of the additional ethical aspects of using foot reading…
+When foot reading, practitioners should always follow existing professional reflexology guidelines.
+However, as many reflexologists and their clients will be new to the concept it might be useful to elaborate on some of the additional ethical aspects of using foot reading…